jgnewman/sfsb/README.md

 });
 ```

-In this case, every time a failed response comes back, our frequency function
+In this case, every time a failed response comes back, our backoff function
 will run.
 Within the data it receives is a value representing how long the
 worker waited before making the previous poll.
 So in the event of a failed
 response, we'll wait that long plus 5 additional seconds before making the